rywible/wrela6/docs/design/compiler-pipeline-design.md

 ## OptIR After Checks

-Once Proof MIR is checked, lower checked MIR plus the certified fact packet into OptIR.
+Once Proof MIR is checked, lower checked MIR plus the certified fact packet and checked optimization evidence into OptIR.
 OptIR is the optimization workbench.
 It is not proof MIR, checked MIR, or machine IR.
 Its job is to make both ordinary compiler optimizations and Wrela-specific proof-powered optimizations easy to express and validate.

 OptIR should contain: